Pet Sematary Two: Production

 Paramount was anxious to follow up on the success of Pet Sematary with a sequel and invited Mary Lambert to return and direct.
-She has stated that her original concept for the film would have involved Ellie Creed as the central character, the only survivor from the first film.
-However, Paramount was not confident in making the film's lead a teenage girl, so the story was written with completely new characters and a male protagonist.
-Thirteen-year-old Furlong was cast in the lead role, capitalizing on his rise to fame in the previous year's blockbuster Terminator 2: Judgment Day.
-Shooting took place in Coweta County, Georgia.
+She has stated that her original concept for the film would have involved Ellie Creed (Blaze Berdahl) as the central character, the only survivor from the first film.
+However, Paramount was not confident in making the film's lead a teenage girl, so the story was written with completely new characters and a male protagonist, Jeff Matthews.
+Thirteen-year-old Edward Furlong was cast in the lead role, capitalizing on his rise to fame in the previous year's blockbuster Terminator 2: Judgment Day.
+Shooting took place in Coweta County, Georgia between January 13, 1992 and March 5, 1992.

+According to Mary Lambert the MPAA threatened to give the film an NC-17 rating unless she cut out certain scenes: "I had to fight even to get that R rating.
+I had to take a lot of stuff out that I really liked."

 Release

 Stephen King, who wrote the novel upon which the first film was based, had his name removed from the film prior to its release.
 The film debuted at #3.